APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - [Another article 2](https://www.ktvu.com/news/sexual-assaults-go-largely-unreported-santa-clara-university-and-students-talk-disparity-in-numbers),

 - The administration took a "my word versus yours" position.
 They claimed incidents were not happening because reports were not being made.

+	- The response by the administrator was giving 2002.
+How often does any administrator function without substantial training and policy experience informing their positions?
+It felt like a backwards, common sense kind of response.
+When these gross generalizations are applied, effectively deciding the fate of hundreds or even thousands of students, it's pretty reckless.

 - [Reddit](https://www.reddit.com/r/SCU/comments/12snkpf/how_bad_is_sexual_assault_at_scu/),